April 22, 2026

 Key features of an eCommerce website include a product catalog, search and filter options, shopping cart, secure checkout, payment gateway integration, and order tracking.
 Many sites also use customer login, mobile optimization, and SEO tools to improve reach and user experience.

 For small businesses, an eCommerce website reduces the need for physical space, lowers overhead, and helps you reach customers outside your local area.
-You can sell 24/7, update products easily, and track sales data to improve your strategy over time.
-According to a 2023 report by BigCommerce, 43% of small businesses plan to invest more in eCommerce to boost sales.
+You can sell 24/7, update products easily, and track sales data to improve your strategy over time. eCommerce remains a major retail channel in the UK, with online sales accounting for 27.1% of total retail sales in 2024, according to the Office for National Statistics.

 What are the different types of eCommerce Web Development?